-Board Comments/ Comments from the Public

-Trustee Ciccone thanked Trustee Stanley Ellis, Trustee Leo Schoffer and Susan Davenport for their contributions to the Board.

-Trustee Dolce congratulated President Kesselman and his team for their commitment and dedication during this year's challenges bought on by COVID-19.
+F = Board Comments/ Comments Trustee Ciccone thanked Trustee Stanley Ellis, Trustee Leo Schoffer and Susan Davenport for their contributions to the Board. from the Public Trustee Dolce congratulated President Kesselman and his team for their commitment and dedication during this year's challenges bought on by COVID-19.
 Trustee Worthington shared a tribute to the staff.
 Trustee Davis echoed Trustee Worthington on the work the University has accomplished and thanked the faculty and students for their amazing job during these difficult times.
 Trustee Deininger thanked the entire Stockton community.
 Susan Davenport announced and congratulated the following faculty members on their promotions: Adam Aguiar, Associate Professor of Biology; Benjamin Agyare, Assistant Professor of Physics; Aleksondra Hultquist, Associate Professor of Critical Thinking and First-Year Studies; William Quain, Professor of Hospitality and Tourism Management Studies; Michael Rodriguez, Professor of Political Science; Ekaterina Sedia, Professor of Biology; Amee Shah, Professor of Health Science; and Edward Siecienski, Professor of Religion.

-In addition, the following faculty members have received emeritus status and will be recognized at the Spring Commencement: Deb Figart, Distinguished Professor of Economics; Diane Holtzman, Associate Professor of Business Studies, Marketing; Ellen Mutari, Professor of Economics; Sipra Pal, Associate Professor ofPhysics; Lisa Rosner, Distinguished Professor of History, and Joseph Rubenstein, Professor of Anthropology.
+In addition, the following faculty members have received emeritus status and will be recognized at the Spring Commencement: Deb Figart, Distinguished Professorof Economics; Diane Holtzman, Associate Professor of Business Studies, Marketing; Ellen Mutari, Professor of Economics; Sipra Pal, Associate Professor ofPhysics; Lisa Rosner, Distinguished Professor of History, and Joseph Rubenstein, Professor of Anthropology.
 Jennifer Potter welcomed Robert Yufer, Procurement Manager to the Division of Finance.
 She also congratulated Chris Howard, Director of Procurement, Contacting and Risk Management, and Diane Garrison, Executive Director of Budget, Fiscal Planning and Campus Services, on their promotions.
 Peter Baratta introduced Nicole Suprun as the new Executive Assistant to the Chief Planning Officer and Deputy Chief of Staff.
 Christopher Catching announced the following promotions: Haley Baum, Dean of Students; Marques Johnson, Director, Residential Education and Student Services; Brian Pluchino, Associate Director, Residential Facilities and Retention; and Nordia Johnson, Director of Academic Achievement Program.
 Deb Figart thanked everyone for her Emeritus status.
 Numerous students attending via Zoom shared their concerns about the changes to the 2020-21 Academic Year calendar.
 The Board acknowledged the students' concerns and indicated additional information will be provided to the students and the Stockton University community.
 A town hall meeting will be scheduled to follow up on all the students concerns.

-Next The next regularly scheduled meeting will be held on Wednesday, May 5, 2021, at Regularly 4:30 p.m. in the Michael Jacobson Board of Trustees room on the Galloway campus.
-Scheduled Meeting Adjournment Upon a motion duly made by Trustee Davis and seconded by Trustee Schoffer, the Board voted to adjourn the meeting. - to exclude the public from discussion of any matter as described in subsection 7(b) of the Act, provided that the public body adopts a resolution at a public meeting indicating its intent to hold a closed session;
+Next Regularly Scheduled Meeting The next regularly scheduled meeting will be held on Wednesday, May 5, 2021, at 4:30 p.m. in the Michael Jacobson Board of Trustees room on the Galloway campus.
+Adjournment Upon a motion duly made by Trustee Davis and seconded by Trustee Schoffer, the Board voted to adjourn the meeting.